jesusoviedo/lus-laboris-py/src/lus_laboris_api/README.md

 - Model loading cache
 - **Automatic device detection**: CPU/GPU based on availability
 - **Centralized configuration**: Model and batch size from config

+### RAGService
+- RAG (Retrieval-Augmented Generation) for question answering
+- Support for OpenAI and Google Gemini LLMs
+- Semantic search using embeddings and Qdrant
+- Context construction from legal documents
+- Rate limiting and error handling
+- Comprehensive response with metadata

 ## Troubleshooting